Exterior Rehabilitation Program for Homeowners in Historic Districts

 - Historic Preservation Guidelines for Village Grove 1-6 Historic District (PDF)

 - Historic Preservation Guidelines for Town and Country Scottsdale Historic District (PDF)

 - Historic Preservation Guidelines for Villa Monterey Units 1-7 Historic District (PDF)

 Key Points on the Program:

-- Owners of homes in the three historic districts approved by City Council (Village Grove, Town and Country and Villa Monterey) are the only people eligible to apply for these funds.
+- Owners of homes in the four historic districts approved by City Council (Village Grove, Town and Country, Villa Monterey and Sands North Townhouses) are the only people eligible to apply for these funds.

 - Projects will be selected on a competitive basis and the ones that best protect and maintain the historic character of homes in the area will be ranked highest.

 - Use the Preservation Guidelines for your neighborhood and the Program Guidelines to prepare the most appropriate plans.